R

 Frequently Asked Questions

-The EPA classifies San Miguel as Zone 1 because the predicted average indoor radon screening level exceeds 4 pCi/L. This is primarily due to the geological composition of the area — certain rock types (granite, shale, phosphate) naturally contain higher concentrations of uranium, which decays into radon gas.
+The EPA classifies San Miguel County as Zone 1 because the predicted average indoor radon screening level exceeds 4 pCi/L. This is primarily due to the geological composition of the area — certain rock types (granite, shale, phosphate) naturally contain higher concentrations of uranium, which decays into radon gas.

 Radon mitigation is not federally mandated.
 However, the EPA strongly recommends mitigation when levels exceed 4.0 pCi/L. In CO, Colorado requires sellers to provide the Seller's Property Disclosure form, which includes radon.
 Colorado has some of the highest radon levels in the nation due to its geology..
 Many mortgage lenders and home insurers in Zone 1 areas require or encourage radon testing.